Merck Manual

 • Wide toe box, bunion pads, orthotics, or a combination

-For bursitis, bursal aspiration and injection of a corticosteroid are indicated (see Considerations for using corticosteroid injections Considerations for Using Corticosteroid Injections Considerations for Using Corticosteroid Injections ).
+For an associated bursitis, bursal aspiration and injection of a corticosteroid may relieve pain (see Considerations for Using Corticosteroid Injections).

-For osteoarthritic synovitis, oral nonsteroidal anti-inflammatory drugs (NSAIDs) or an intra-articular injection of a corticosteroid/anesthetic solution reduces symptoms.
+For joint pain, oral nonsteroidal anti-inflammatory drugs (NSAIDs) or an intra-articular injection of a corticosteroid/anesthetic solution may help with analgesia.

 Key Points

-• Excessive turning in (supination) of the ankles, wearing tight and pointed-toe shoes, and occasionally trauma increase the risk of prominences at the medial 1st metatarsal joints (bunions).
+• Excessive turning in (supination) of the ankles, wearing tight and pointed-toe shoes, and occasionally trauma increase the risk of prominences at the medial first metatarsophalangeal joints (bunions).

 • Symptoms can include pain, synovial or cystic swelling, and limitation of passive joint motion.